-Although it’s smaller than most of the other ski resorts on the list, Oslo Vinterpark gets points because of its location: it’s just a subway ride away from Oslo.
+Although it’s smaller than most of the other ski resorts on the list, Oslo Vinterpark gets points because of its location: it’s just a subway ride from Oslo.
 There are 18 slopes for various levels of difficulty, as well as a SuperPipe for snowboarding.
-Oslo Vinterpark is where the World Snowboarding Championships (WSC) were held in 2012.
+Oslo Vinterpark is also where the World Snowboarding Championships (WSC) were held in 2012.